One Day in Cologne Germany: Top Things To Do on Foot

 Espresso Perfetto Cologne DIY walking itinerary for a day in Cologne-Germany

-After all that walking, it’s time for a well-earned coffee break—and Espresso Perfetto is just the spot.
-Besides, you don’t need to fly to Italy for excellent espresso.
-This cozy café in the heart of Cologne serves top-quality coffee that hits the spot.
+After all that walking, it’s time for a well-earned coffee break — and Espresso Perfetto is just the spot.

 📍 Kolumbastraße 8, Cologne